waggle-sensor/summer2022/snead/daily_log.md

 My daily activity!
 Most recent additions are at the top

 ## Week 3: 6/27 to 7/1
+### Friday 7/1
+- Went to Active Shooter training... not a fan...
+-
 ### Thursday 6/30
 - Researched free5GC, check out the [notes!](https://github.com/waggle-sensor/summer2022/blob/main/snead/5G-Core.md#free5gc)
   - seems more lean, and less robust than ONAP, but just as accessible